 12 recommended places to stay:

 Situated in the heart of the Kidepo Valley National Park in northeast Uganda, Apoka Safari Lodge is in a stunning location with breathtaking views across the savannah plains and distant mountains.
 The lodge has ten spacious canvas rooms and a rock swimming pool, which overlooks a waterhole.

-This lodge is situated within Bwindi Impenetrable Forest National Park and less than five minutes walk from the start point of the gorilla trekking.
+This lodge is situated within Bwindi Impenetrable National Park and less than five minutes walk from the start point of the gorilla trekking.
 It comprises eight comfortable cottages, each with its own private verandah, which affords wonderful views of the surrounding forest canopy.

-This stunning eco-lodge overlooks the primeval forest of Bwindi Impenetrable Forest National Park, home to gorillas, chimpanzees, monkeys and birds.
+This stunning eco-lodge overlooks the primeval forest of Bwindi Impenetrable National Park, home to gorillas, chimpanzees, monkeys and birds.
 Accommodation consists of eight spacious wooden cottages, and guests often spend hours on the terrace watching the varied wildlife moving through the tree canopy.

-Situated on the edge of the Kyambura Gorge and Queen Elizabeth National Park, the lodge has stunning views over the surrounding lush savannah, with the Rwenzori Mountains in the distance.
+Situated on the edge of the Kyambura Gorge and Queen Elizabeth National Park, this small lodge has stunning views over the surrounding lush savannah, with the Rwenzori Mountains in the distance.
 From here you can go chimp tracking and enjoy game drives or boat trips, and there are also guided walks.

 This exclusive retreat beside Lake Mburo National Park consists of ten spacious tented rooms on wooden platforms with thatched roofs, all with exceptional views.
 An infinity pool overlooks the valley below where buffalo, eland, impala, warthogs, bush buck and zebra can be seen at the waterhole.

 Pineapple Bay can be found on Bulago Island in the serene waters of Lake Victoria, and offers eight large chalets, including some suitable for families.
 Located less than an hour’s boat journey from Entebbe, it is easily accessible and offers a perfect place to relax after your Ugandan safari adventure.

 This exclusive eco-lodge stands in a secluded position in lush Kibale Forest, home to 13 species of primate including chimpanzees.
 Eight luxury safari tents on raised wooden platforms are covered by thatch to blend perfectly with the environment, and there is also an opportunity to stay in a tree house.